webaverse/docs/docs/create/creating-an-xrpk.md

 XRPackages in the Webaverse are spatialized apps.
 Unlike traditional apps that exists on a 2D plane, XRPKs are applications that exist in three dimensional space.

-XRPackage will be used to package the assets into a bundle.
-Although XRPackage supports multiple asset types, this guide demonstrates packaging an existing WebXR scene.
+The `xrpk` command line tool will be used to package the assets into a bundle.
+Although XRPackage supports multiple asset types, this guide demonstrates packaging an existing ThreeJS 3d website scene.

 **Note**: This guide assumes you have read the [XRPackage Overview](./xrpackage-overview.md) or are familiar with what an XRPackage is.